 Factor D' is based on the actual Factor D' derived from utilization data in State Fiscal Year (SFY) 2024.
-Factor D' is projected to increase at the CMS 2026 four quarter average market basket index (MBI) rate of 3.2%.
+Factor D' is projected to increase at the Center for Medicare and Medicaid (CMS) 2026 four quarter average market basket index (MBI) rate of 3.2%.